Skip to main content

 Nutrient Timing and Macronutrient Ratios

-Research indicates that a moderate intake of is necessary for optimal endocrine function.
+Research indicates that a moderate intake of healthy fats is necessary for optimal endocrine function.
 Furthermore, some studies suggest that chronic, very high-protein, low-carbohydrate diets may lead to higher cortisol levels and slightly lower testosterone compared to more balanced macronutrient approaches.
 This highlights the importance of a well-rounded diet that includes adequate carbohydrates to fuel activity and manage cortisol, sufficient protein for muscle repair, and healthy fats for hormone synthesis.

 Strategic nutritional choices provide the essential molecular building blocks and help regulate the hormonal signals that govern testosterone synthesis.